Instagram/IGListKit/README.md

 ## Contributing

 Please see the [CONTRIBUTING](https://github.com/Instagram/IGListKit/blob/master/.github/CONTRIBUTING.md) file for how to help out.
 At Instagram we sync the open source version of `IGListKit` daily, so we're always testing the latest changes.
-But that requires all changes be thoroughly tested follow our style guide.
+But that requires all changes be thoroughly tested and follow our style guide.

 ## License